jaspertc-cheanue/notes/README.md

 # 2023-12-03
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your code to identify bottlenecks.

+# 2023-12-04
+- Today's programming wisdom is to write code that is readable, maintainable, and scalable.
+This means using clear and concise variable names, commenting your code effectively, and following best practices for organizing and structuring your codebase.
+Additionally, it's important to design your code with future changes and expansion in mind, making it easy to modify and adapt as needed.
+Remember, code is read far more often than it is written, so prioritize clarity and simplicity to make life easier for yourself and your fellow developers.